AFL (video game series): AFL 26

-AFL 26 is the second AFL video game in a row to be developed by Big Ant Studios and published my Nacon.
+AFL 26 is the second AFL video game in a row to be developed by Big Ant Studios and published by Nacon.
 The game was released on 8 May 2025.

 The game includes all the features from the previous game and will include a new player career mode last seen in AFL Evolution 2.
 There is also a brand new marking technique.